davidmashe/applilanche/README.md

 Applilanche automatically looks for Postgres and a gmail OAuth token file.

-To disable these, look at env.js
+To disable these, look at env.js.

+Other configuration values come from env.js,too.

 DEVELOPMENT ROADMAP: